thingkilia2507/Brain_BangkitCapstoneProject/Android/README.md

     }
 ```

 ## 3. Mood Detection Feature
-The application can check the current mood of users through the user's message history with AI chatbot.
+This application is equipped with a mood detection feature so that it can find out the user's mood from chat history with our chatbot, Soulmoo.
+With the user's mood history data, in the future, this data can be useful for consultation features with psychologists and psychiatrists

 ### for API Mood Detection, we use the url provided by our cloud team:
 ### POST request